 Other triggers for archiving assets:

-- Users are downloading outdated assets, creating brand inconsistency.
+- Users are downloading outdated assets, resulting in brand inconsistencies or rights management issues.

 - Users are complaining about search results (too many assets, not relevant, too old).

-- There has been a change to the organization’s branding, products, or structure.
+- There has been a change to the organization’s branding, products, or structure — including an acquisition or merger.

 What tasks are associated with archiving?